Mouldings Assemblies

 Door and Window Headers

 Door and window headers are horizontal trim elements placed above openings to add visual interest and architectural emphasis.
-Whether created with a single moulding or a built-up combination, headers enhance the character of a room and help define the style of the space—ranging from simple and clean to detailed and formal.
+Whether created with a single moulding or a built-up combination, headers enhance the character of a room and help define its overall style—from clean and simple to more formal and detailed compositions.

 Entablatures